 SPECIAL TIME — at 9am Pacific we fly over to Europe to visit the beautiful village of Billund, Denmark: the birthplace of the beloved brick made by LEGO for 65 years.
 We catch up with Lee Magpili of LEGO Education, who will give us a behind-the-scenes tour at the LEGO Idea House.Watch Our Field Trip

 JULY 28th – AUGUST 1st — Makers push the boundaries—where others see roadblocks, we see opportunities to use our imaginations and the tools around us.
 If something we need doesn’t exist, we make it.
 At Maker Camp, it’s up to every one of us to create the future and learning how is the first step.
 Science & Technology offers many “A-ha!” moments of surprise and delight.
-Supercampers: To make every single Daily Project this week, some things you may need to buy are an Arduino, a large-ish piece of clear plastic or glass, and a clean brush whose handle you can cut off.
+Supercampers: To make every single Daily Project this week, some things you may need to buy are an Arduino, the ingredients for ice cream, a clean brush whose handle you can cut off, a motor and some way to power it, and milk and vinegar.
 The rest you probably have on hand, but please check each project page for the tools and materials to be sure you are all stocked up.
 We're always adding to each week's schedule: check back for updates!

 Robots of the future won't look much like what we think of as robots.
-Today we meet delightfully different types.
+Today we meet some gleefully globular ones!Watch Our Hangout

 AUGUST 4th–8th — We may not know the name of the song, but if you hum a few bars, we can probably build an instrument to play it on.
 We learn how at Maker Camp this week.
 While building a guitar or an amplifier may seem like something only craftspeople can do, you’d be surprised what you can make with a few parts scrounged from around your home.
 Then it’ll be time to jam with other campers and make some noise!
 Supercampers: To make every single Daily Project this week, some things you may need to buy are a piezo and an Arduino.
 The rest you probably have on hand, but please check each project page for the tools and materials to be sure you are all stocked up.
 We're always adding to each week's schedule: check back for updates!